-Our stock trades on the Bulletin Board, under the symbol "ASPU."
-Since March 31, 2011, Aspen Group's common stock has been quoted on the Bulletin Board.
-The last reported sale price of Aspen's common stock as reported by the Bulletin Board on July 27, 2015 was \$0.17.
-As of that date, we had 234 record holders.
+Our stock trades on the OTCQB, under the symbol "ASPU."
+The last reported sale price of Aspen's common stock as reported by the OTCQB on July 26, 2016 was \$0.14.
+As of that date, we had 229 record holders.
 A substantially greater number of holders of our common stock are "street name" or beneficial holders, whose shares are held of record by banks, brokers, and other financial institutions.